 Apart from being good in inducing sleep and lowering blood pressure, hibiscus tea is also a very good source of antioxidants, rich in tannin and anthocyanin.

 Antioxidants are compounds that help to neutralize the harmful free radicals that are produced in our body as a result of metabolism.
 Free-radicals are associated with many conditions like cancer, bone degeneration, and even premature aging.
 A balance between free radicals and antioxidants in our body is, therefore, very important to have a healthy body.

 Also, hibiscus has antibacterial activity against many harmful food-borne bacteria like Salmonella and Staphylococcus.

-2. Reduces Harmful Cholesterol and Helps in Managing Weight
+2. Reduces Harmful Cholesterol

 Research has shown that drinking hibiscus tea regularly helps manage the lipid profile.
 The study comprising of 60 diabetic patients concluded that drinking hibiscus tea twice a day for 30 days significantly increases the HDL cholesterol.
 HDL is cardioprotective cholesterol and reduces the formation of atherosclerosis.
 It was also seen that it reduced the level of total cholesterol, triglycerides, and LDL.